 Starting a business in the UK as a foreigner gives you the leverage to compete with local businesses.
-You need to register a company in the UK as a foreigner to achieve this.
+You need to register a company in the UK as a foreigner to achieve this (it’s advisable to work with an experienced local small business accountant like Howlader & co.).
 Approximately 15% of the UK workforce are registered as self-employed or sole traders.
 However, the best option across the globe even in countries like Canada, Estonia, Germany, South Africa, UAE and Nigeria is to register as a limited company.
 This article will show you what you need to start a business in the UK.

 Economic Overview of UK

 (Source Wikipedia )